Irving R. Newhouse Building Replacement Project

 Project schedule

-Construction on the new building began in the summer of 2023 and is expected to be complete in time for the 2025 Legislative Session.
+Construction on the new building began in the summer of 2023 and was complete in December 2024.

 Public involvement